Golden Bull Award (Malaysia)

-The Golden Bull Award is a business award for SMEs in Malaysia, it has been presented annually since 2003.
+The Golden Bull Award is a business award for SMEs in Malaysia.
+Started in 2003,it is given to promote dynamism and entrepreneurial talent in the country.

+History

+The award was established in 2003.

 Award Categories

 Outstanding SMEs

 SMEs with annual sales turnover of RM10 million and above up to RM75 million in the last three financial years.
 For service and service related sectors, the maximum annual sales turnover is RM10 million in the last three financial years.